 Under this digital strategy starting from April 2024, we are further strengthening our digital promotion organizations, which are under the leadership of the CDO and CIO (refer to the diagram below for the names and functions of each department).
-By consolidating digital functions and businesses within the Group into a "One Team" structure, we aim to combine the power of digital technology with our business foundation, cultivated as a general trading company, to create new business and transform our existing businesses.
+By consolidating digital functions and businesses, we aim to combine the power of digital technology with our business foundation, cultivated as a general trading company, to create new business and transform our existing businesses.

-<Organizational structure from April 2024>
+<Organizational structure>